 London spelt demand.
 It paid good prices for provincial produce and high wages to attract those at the top of their professions.
 This made London an expensive place to live, but this mattered little while it continued to expand and prosper.
 The more people that London attracted the greater the demand for every conceivable product from food, clothing and housing to education and transport.

-London attracted many visitors from outlying areas who went there to buy clothes, pictures and books from the newly opened prestigious shops and to visit the theatres, opera houses etc. Communications improved as the stagecoach businesses thrived and by 1705 London was ‘linked’ by stagecoach to over 180 towns.
+London attracted many visitors from outlying areas who went there to visit theatres, opera houses, pleasure gardens and to purchase quality goods from the newly opened prestigious shops.
+There were textiles and lace in Paternoster Row, hosiery in Cordwainer Street, fine books in Pall Mall and luxuries of all kinds in New Bond Street.
+The shops opened for long hours, usually 8 a.m. to 10 p.m. and even the smallest of purchases would be delivered.
+Communications improved as the stagecoach businesses thrived and by 1705 London was ‘linked’ by stagecoach to over 180 towns.
 With the strong competition between rival companies journey times were cut, with London to Bristol taking two days in 1754 but the ‘Flying Coaches’ cutting this to just twelve hours by 1800.

 Between the two extremes of Lord and Labourer lay the solid ‘middle classes’ such as master craftsmen, merchants, joiners, tailors, brewers, tutors, clothiers and professionals all of whose services became increasingly in demand.
 As they became financially better off they increasingly had more time to spend on leisure activities.
 The focus of much of this Eighteenth Century leisure time was music.